 After Gonzo receives messages from his breakfast cereal, he determines that he is an alien and tries to contact his alien brethren, but is captured by an overzealous secret government agency determined to prove the existence of extraterrestrial life.
 It's up to Kermit and the gang to rescue Gonzo and help reunite him with his long-lost family.
 Written by

-When Bunsen is showing the Muppets his inventions, he turns around and walks to the table.
-Bunsen's puppeteer is visible at the bottom of the screen.
+When Bunsen is demonstrating his new inventions, he turns around and walks to the table, and his puppeteer is visible below.
 See more »

 Was this review helpful to you?